Are you interested in joining Air Cadets?

 When should I join?

-The first Tuesday in September would be ideal.
+(For 2020-2021 please register on-line.
+Do not attend in person unless approved by the CO) The first Tuesday in September would be ideal.
 But any Tuesday, September through mid May, is OK too.
 Cadets signed up before December are eligible for Summer Training opportunities (some conditions apply).

 To join what should I bring?